libtropic

 • USB dongle with TROPIC01

-Adding libtropic
+Adding libtropic to existing project

 How can you add libtropic to your existing project?